 best coffee in U.S.!: very cool atmosphere and you can't find better coffee and a greater variety anywhere else.

 The Lost Dog has been a part of Shepherdstown, WV for as long as I can remember.
-Located directly across the street from Shepherd University, this college town loves great coffee and The Lost Dog supplies that coffee.
+Located directly across the street from Shepherd University, this college town loves great coffee and The Lost Dog

 Upon entering the front door of The Lost Dog, you will notice the plethora of unique art.
-This art is contributed by local artists and varies from classic acrylic paintings to doll heads mounted to an old 1970's record player.
+This art is contributed by local artists and varies from classic acrylic paintings to doll heads mounted

 Coffee's are ordered in person from the barista, who makes each coffee to order.
 Only two barista's work at the same time, so be prepared to wait in line for this great coffee.
-My favorite drink is a Vanilla Wet Dog.
-Keep reading and I will give you the recipe to try this awesome iced coffee drink at home.
+My favorite drink

 The Lost Dog offers great seating, great ambiance and great conversation.
-It is nothing to hear a heated conversation about the state of the nation at a table right beside a heated conversation about the best fishing spot in town.
-The patrons of The Lost Dog are as varied as this eclectic town and are truly a part of the business.
+It is nothing to hear a heated conversation about the state of the nation at a table right beside a heated conversation

 The Lost Dog in Shepherdstown, WV is the best coffee shop I have ever frequented.
-Even though my parents live only 30 minutes from this shop, if I were to visit one place back home again, I would choose The Lost Dog over my family.
-It is that darn good!
+Even though my parents live only 30 minutes from this shop, if I were to visit one place back home again, I would

 Your pup can follow you indoors at the Lost Dog Coffee shop, which boasts loads of flavor in every sense of the word.
 Take in the local artwork covering nearly every square inch of wall space while ordering caffeinated specialty drinks, like the tasty iced Vanilla Wet Dog — available with two straws!

 One of my favorite places in the world is Shepherdstown, West Virginia and one of my favorite coffee shops just happens to be along their main street, which is actually called German Street.
-The Lost Dog is a home grown, indie establishment built in the mid-90s (I think).
-It hasn't changed much since then.
-The owners and employees have a laid back approach to barista-ing and tend to prefer an irreverent, [some would call it] hippie aesthetic over the clean lines and soulless design of urban coffee shops.

 A wonderful little coffee shop in Shepherdstown, West Virginia, that is much more than just a coffee shop.
 It is an art gallery, a concert venue, and a meeting place for many local groups.
 Purveyors of a rotating selection of daily blends and a mind-boggling selection of loose teass, as well specialty coffee drinks and baked goods by local food artisanss.
 This is no ordinary trendy coffee shop: it is great in every way that Starbuckss is awful.